 - Lanthanides do not have a tendency to form oxo-cations, but several oxo-cations of actinide series exist.
 The compounds formed by lanthanides are less basic; on the other hand, the compounds of actinides are highly basic.

 Similarities between Lanthanides and Actinides

-The elements of lanthanide and actinide series are characterized by filling of (n-2) f subshell.
-They possess almost similar outermost electronic configuration hence have similar properties.
-Following are the significant similarities:
+The elements of lanthanide and actinide series are characterised by filling of (n-2) f subshell.
+They possess almost similar outermost electronic configurations and hence have similar properties.
+The following are the significant similarities:

 - Both have a prominent oxidation state of +3.